 What can Amazon's presentations teach to Legal English students?

-As a successful student of English for Law, you will be aware of the classical presentation structure used in the UK and the US.
-It goes as follows: introduction, two or three points and a conclusion.
+As a successful student in English for Law, you will already be aware of the classical presentation structure used in the UK and the US.
+It goes like this: introduction, two or three points and a conclusion.
 Powerpoint will almost always be used to help focus the audience and as a memory aid to the main presenter.

 At Amazon, the classical presentation structure has been forgotten about in favour of narrative storytelling.
 What is this, why has it been introduced and how can international lawyers benefit from it?

 One of the most important skills that we teach students to develop is the art of storytelling.
 It is simply not enough to be able to speak Legal English or Business English clearly and confidently as you also have to retain the listener's attention.

 Bezos requires that executives at Amazon meetings write out a memo of up to six pages with 'real sentences, topic sentences, nouns and verbs.'
 Participants then sit in silence for around 15 to 30 minutes to digest everything they have read before the presenter answers any questions.

 Why is storytelling so important in Legal English?